tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 Since we defined the `amount` variable as a `uint256` we are working with the smallest denomination of `ether` called `wei`.
 Before we can withdraw our `10 ether`, we must convert it to an equivalent amount of `wei`.

-We can do this in many ways, we can either use `Web3.py`, a website like [eth-converter.com](eth-converter.com), or we can remember that `1 ether` is equivalent to 1 * 10^18 `wei`.
-That's right, we can specify incredibly small amounts of `ether` by using `wei`.
-In our case, `10 ether` is `10000000000000000000 wei` -- aka 1 with 19 zeros after it.
+We can do this in many ways: we can either use `Web3.py`, a website like [eth-converter.com](eth-converter.com), or we can remember that `1 ether` is equivalent to 1 * 10^18 `wei`.
+That's right—we can specify incredibly small amounts of `ether` by using `wei`.
+In our case, `10 ether` is `10000000000000000000 wei`—aka 1 with 19 zeros after it.

 Call the `Withdraw` function and pass it `10 ether` (in `wei`) and the address to withdraw to.